AMERICA'S FAITH FRONTIER

 TRUST THE CREATOR

-When it comes to understanding the secret of how God makes a soul, I may as well be a dog sitting before an atomic equation on a chalkboard.
-It is infinitely beyond my comprehension.
-And yet, to know the best of it, which is to sense and feel the Craftsman's love and care...I need only let Him into my heart.
-And now I have every reason to trust Him.
+When it comes to understanding how God makes a soul, I may as well be a dog sitting before an atomic equation on a chalkboard.
+And yet, to know the best of it, which is to sense and feel the Craftsman’s love, I need only let Him into my heart.
+And now I have every reason to trust Him, and walk the path He has laid out before me.
+A path that ultimately leads to my true home.

 WHAT ARE WE WAITING FOR

-So dear reader, what actions do we take exactly in a frontier of faith to build a life greater than our ability to imagine - what are our parts to play in that divine symphony I spoke of?
+So dear reader, what actions do we take exactly in a frontier of faith to build a life greater than our ability to imagine—what are our parts to play in that divine symphony I spoke of?
 I don't know what your part is, but God does, and He wants to show you.
 All you need to do is let

 He gives you.